Revisiting Visual Understanding in Multimodal Reasoning through a Lens of Image Perturbation: Visual Perturbation Strategies

 \textbf{Distractor Concatenation.} Given an input image $I$, we horizontally concatenate a randomly sampled, semantically irrelevant distractor image $I'$, forming $[I; I']$.
 This strategy challenges whether the model can localize and attend to the relevant subregion of the visual input while ignoring irrelevant content.
 It mimics real-world settings where important information may appear alongside clutter, noise, or unrelated visual elements.
 Robust models should learn to suppress spurious visual signals and focus on the region aligned with the textual question.

-\textbf{Dominance-Preserving Mixup.} Inspired by classic mixup~\cite{zhang2017mixup}, we combine the original image $I$ and a distractor $I'$ using a skewed alpha-blending: $I_{\text{mix}} = \lambda I + (1-\lambda) I'$, where $\lambda \in [0.8, 0.95]$.
+\textbf{Dominance-Preserving Mixup.} Inspired by classic mixup~\cite{zhang2017mixup}, we combine the original image $I$ and a distractor $I'$ using a skewed alpha-blending: $I_{\text{mix}} = \lambda I + (1-\lambda) I'$, where $\lambda \in [0.75, 0.85]$.
 Unlike standard mixup, our formulation preserves the dominant visual features of the original image while injecting low-level noise from an unrelated scene.
-This encourages the model to learn more invariant and robust visual features, focusing on the dominant structures relevant for mathematical reasoning rather than overfitting to low-level image textures or noise patterns.
+This encourages the model to learn more invariant and robust visual features, focusing on the dominant structures relevant for reasoning rather than overfitting to low-level image textures or noise patterns.

-\textbf{Random Rotation.} We randomly rotate the input image by a small angle (e.g., $\pm15^\circ$) to simulate geometric transformations commonly encountered in real-world diagrams and figures.
+\textbf{Random Rotation.} We randomly rotate the input image to simulate geometric transformations commonly encountered in real-world diagrams and figures.
 This perturbation is particularly valuable for geometry-centric problems, testing the model’s spatial invariance and its ability to parse rotated structures or symbols.
-Together, these perturbations introduce controlled variations in the input space of images without altering their semantic structures necessary to solve the problem.